DIACC/POC-corporate-registries/docs/use_local_hyperledger.md

 **Do you see the "credentials" field in your json file?**
 It should be the outter most field like in the sample above.
-If its not there you need to add it such that `peers` and `users` are inside `credentials`.
+If it's not there you need to add it such that `peers` and `users` are inside `credentials`.

-Marbles only talks to 1 peer.
+The app only talks to 1 peer.
 Therefore, you should have 1 entry in the `peers` array and 1 entry in the `users` array.
 You can omit the `users` array entirely if the network does not use Membership Services.
 The default docker-compose example does use Membership Services.